By David Gosselin

 It is a useful exercise to first imagine Shelley literally describing the flight and song of a Skylark, and then to re-read the poem and imagine he is not.
-Above and beyond the question of the name of Shelley’s subject, the question becomes what is the nature of this subject, what does it do?
+Above and beyond the question of the name of Shelley’s subject, the question becomes what is the nature of this subject?
+What does it do?
 Where is it found?
-A name does not provide us any more knowledge about something if we don’t already know what that something is; nominalism is useless for providing higher knowledge of any thing in the same way that being given someone’s name, or a discussion of this unknown person does not actually allow us to “know” the person.
+Names do not generate knowledge of things if we don’t already have some understanding of that thing; nominalism is useless for providing higher knowledge of any thing in the same way that being given someone’s name, or a discussion of this unknown person does not actually allow us to “know” the person.
 The only way we can know a person is to actually meet them and develop a relationship.

 In the same way, before Shelley attempts to give his subject a name, he is trying to establish a relationship between us, the readers, and his subject.

 Teach us, Sprite or Bird,

 What sweet thoughts are thine: